candyyung/twitterAPI-data-collection/README.md

 # Data collection through twitter API (Streaming API & REST API)

 This repository contains the scripts to collect the streaming tweets and retrieve the historic tweets from twitter API.
-Because the Twitter Developer account used here is for academic purpose only, there are thresholds of streaming the tweets.
+Because the Twitter Developer account used here is for academic purpose only, there is a threshold for the maximum number of tweets streamed.
 In order to get the most for a particular event, we used both streaming API and REST API to get the tweets related to certain hashtags in a specified period.
 Apart from data collection, this repository also covers the step to remove the duplicate tweets through tweet id.

 ## Installation

+* Python 3
 * Install the Tweepy
   * Mac users open a new terminal window and type it there.
   * Windows users open Anaconda prompt and type in the command below.